yonahforst/invitation/README.md

 A Rails gem to issue scoped invitations.

+## Overview

 Allow users to invite others to join an invitable organization or resource.
 Plenty of gems can issue a 'system-wide' invitation, but few offer 'scoped' invitations, giving an invited user access to a particular invitable organization or resource.

 Invitations are issued via email.
-You can invite users new to the system, or invite existing users by giving them access to a new resource.
+You can invite users new to join the system while giving them permissions to a resource, or invite existing users by giving them access to a new resource.

-## Overview

-To issue an invitation:

 * a user can invite someone to join an invitable by providing an email address to invite
-* if the user already exists, that user is added to the invitable, and a notification email is sent
+* if the user already exists, that user is granted access to the invitable, and a notification email is sent
-* if the user does not exist, the app sends an email with a link to sign up.
-When the new user signs up, they are added to the invitable organization or resource.
+* if the user does not exist, sends an email with a link to sign up.
+When the new user signs up, they are added to the invitable resource/organization.
-* the invite grants the invited user access to ONLY the invitable organization they were invited to
+* the invite grants the invited user access to ONLY the invitable organization they were invited to.

 ## Prerequisites

-* An authentication system with a User model and current_user helper.
-I use https://rubygems.org/gems/authenticate.
+* An authentication system with a User model and current_user helper, e.g. https://github.com/tomichj/authenticate.
-* You user model must include an :email attribute
+* Your user model must include an :email attribute.
-* An second model for an 'organization' that groups users in a many-to-many association.
+* Additional model classes that are resources or organizations you wish to invite users to join, usually with a many-to-many relationship to your user model.

 A example user-to-organization system you might be familiar with: Basecamp's concepts of accounts and users.